dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/advanced/use-automatic-layout-overview.md

 ---
 # Use Automatic Layout Overview

-This topic introduces guidelines for developers on how to write WPF application design.
+This topic introduces guidelines for developers on how to write Windows Presentation Foundation (WPF) applications with localizable user interfaces (UIs).
+In the past, localization of a UI was a time consuming process.
+Each language that the UI was adapted for required a pixel by pixel adjustment.
+Today with the right design and right coding standards, UIs can be constructed so that localizers have less resizing and repositioning to do.
+The approach to writing applications that can be more easily resized and repositioned is called automatic layout, and can be achieved by using WPF application design.

 <a name="advantages_of_autolayout"></a>